Vision Inspection System Used in Pharmaceutical and Food

 For this reason, it is necessary to control the information printed on the products or packaging in order not to endanger public health.
 This control is performed using OCR (Optical Character Recognition) and OCV (Optical Character Verification) technology in production lines.
 As can be understood from their names, OCR performs recognition and OCV performs verification.
 When these technologies are used with high-speed cameras and automation systems, products printed with incorrect information are automatically rejected from the production line, and public health is protected.
 Activities that will ensure that the consumer reads the expiration date and usage warnings correctly will undoubtedly increase the overall quality.

-For an accurate OCR / OCV process, the print must first be designed in accordance with OCR/OCV technology.
+For an accurate OCR/OCV process, the print must first be designed in accordance with OCR/OCV technology.
 When making this design, it is necessary to consider parameters such as the width and the height of the print, character spacing, and contrast value.
-Where and how this information is printed on products produced by the pharmaceutical, food, and cosmetic industries is defined by the GMP rules.
+Where and how this information is printed on products produced by the pharmaceutical, food ve cosmetic industries is defined by the GMP rules.
 You can utilize the GMP guidelines of the industry you are involved in.

 OCR/OCV Implementations in Pharmaceutical Production

 The pharmaceutical industry, which has a mixed packaging process, uses OCR/OCV technology in almost every level of packaging.
 Due to the different qualities of packaging at the levels, it is necessary to use different vision inspection systems and techniques in implementations.
 Especially, the reflection and brightness problems of materials such as aluminum and transparent film make the implementation unstable.
 VISIOTT TPS produces effective and stable solutions to OCR/OCV problems in all materials in the pharmaceutical industry with its products.
 For more detailed information, please contact our sales team.

 OCR/OCV applications commonly used in the pharmaceutical industry are listed below.